Netflix-Database/Netdb/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Netdb is an unofficial Netflix API.
+Netdb is a collection of useful services, apps, and connectors that puts your workflow to the next level.

 ### Built With
 * [Javascript](https://www.javascript.com)